smalik-25/TensorFlow-Architecture-Analysis/Proposal.md

 # Project 2 Proposal

+## Author - Sam Malik

 ## Selected System

 TensorFlow is an open-source machine learning framework used for developing and deploying artificial intelligence and deep learning applications.
 It was created by Google and is now maintained by the TensorFlow open-source community.

-## Team Members

-- Sam Malik
-- Nimai Belur
-- Roman Nekrasov
-- Daniel Yan

 ## Project Repository